第3話 First travelling (2)

 "Yes, Sir!"

 For some reason, the children became very energetic when they heard the food words.
 Jahir laughed and led them to the skewer shop.
 They bought a platter of raisin and vegetable pilaf with large chunks of meat on top and sat around the table.
-When the meal began, Amir and his friends ate deliciously.
-Jean also enjoyed the meal with his mouth full.
+When the meal began, Amir and his friends ate with gusto.
+Jean also enjoyed the dishes with his mouth full.

 After finishing their meal, they headed to the weapon shop.
 Jahir checked a small sword, but it was of poor quality.
 In the end, Jahir only made purchases for himself.

 That night, they stayed at an inn.
 When Jahir says that everyone is in the same room, no one complains.
-Jahir said there were only three beds, so there were two people per bed.
-Amir and Saman, Abu and Sabadda, and Jahir and Jean.
+Jahir said there were only three beds, so he decided two people per bed: Amir with Saman, Abu with Sabadda, and Jahir with Jean.

 Jean followed his instructions, placed her dagger by his bedside, and closed his eyes.
 Jahir looked at everyone, then lay down and closed his eyes.